Sohob/OpenShift-Guides/Pushing-Local-Image-to-OpenShift.md

-# How to push you binary container image to OpenShift
+# How to push your binary container image to OpenShift

 ### Load the binary image